prismatic-obloquy/chattor/docs/index.md

 Chattor is built on proven, tested privacy technology:
 All communications are over Tor, keeping things encrypted and anonymous at the transport layer.
+The public-key cryptography is all ECC based on Curve25519, and the symmetric encryption is AES-256-GCM.
+Monero's Bulletproofs are used as well, in the single place they're required.
+For more technical details, see [/protocol].

+  [/protocol]: ./protocol/